 Volatility in oil and natural gas prices can impact our customers' activity levels and spending for our products and services.
 Current energy prices are important contributors to cash flow for our customers and their ability to fund capital expenditures.
 Lower oil and natural gas prices generally lead to decreased spending by our customers.
-While higher oil and natural gas prices generally lead to increased spending by our customers, sustained high energy prices can be an impediment to economic growth, and can therefore negatively impact spending by our customers.
-Our customers also take into account the volatility of energy prices and other risk factors by requiring higher returns for individual projects if there is a higher perceived risk.
+While higher oil and natural gas prices generally lead to increased spending by our customers also take into account the volatility of energy prices and other risk factors by requiring higher returns for individual projects if there is a higher perceived risk.
 Any of these factors could affect the demand for oil and natural gas and could have a material effect on our results of operations.